AlibabaCloudDocs/ots/intl.en-US/Function Introduction/Search Index/Operations/Parallel scan.md

                                     .currentParallelId(currentParallelId)
                                     .maxParallel(maxParallel)
                                     .build())
-                                .addColumnsToGet("col_1", "col_2", "col_3")  // Specify some columns to return from the seach index.
+                                .addColumnsToGet("col_1", "col_2", "col_3")  // Specify some columns to return from the search index.
 To obtain data in all columns, set returnAllColumnsFromIndex to true.
                                 //.returnAllColumnsFromIndex(true)
                                 .sessionId(sessionId)
                                 .build();